The Janus List: Plot summary

 Running late to work, FBI Special Agent David Sinclair (Alimi Ballard), encounters a man (Martin Jarvis) who explodes a van on a bridge and asks to speak with brothers FBI Special Agent Don Eppes (Rob Morrow) and Dr. Charlie Eppes (David Krumholtz), who is an FBI math consultant.
 With the scene closed off, Don and Charlie arrive at the scene, along with FBI Special Agent Colby Granger (Dylan Bruno).
 The man tells the brothers that he has placed seven bombs under the bridge and will detonate them unless Charlie answers his questions correctly.
 While David and Colby work to dismantle the bombs, the man asks Charlie questions related to math, including questions about the Bacon ciphers and the Wheat and Chessboard Problem.
-After Charlie miscalculates the answer to the Wheat and Chessboard Problem, Don grabs a shotgun and shoots the man.
+After the man claims Charlie miscalculated the answer to the Wheat and Chessboard Problem, Don grabs a shotgun and shoots the man as he attempts to detonate the bombs.
 The man tells Don that he is giving Don and Charlie the "Janus list."

 At the office, Don discusses the case with FBI Special Agent Megan Reeves (Diane Farr), who had just returned from her temporary assignment with the United States Department of Justice (DOJ).
 Megan is convinced that the man is a criminal.
-Investigation into the man's background reveals that their suspect is Taylor Ashby, a former triple agent who preferred old-school cryptography to more modern mathematical methods.
+Investigation into the man's background reveals that their suspect is Taylor Ashby (Martin Jarvis), a former triple agent who preferred old-school cryptography to more modern mathematical methods.
 Ashby was fired from the company he worked for because of his obsession with the Janus list.
 The team also learns that the Janus list is a list of known spies.
 David and Colby search Ashby's apartment and find six covert listening devices from several countries.
 They then go to visit Dwayne Carter (Shawn Hatosy), an army friend of Colby's who had previously been arrested by the team for murdering a woman working for the Chinese consulate and for treason, in prison.
 Dwayne insists that he sold three names of spies to Ashby and would have sold a fourth name had he not been arrested by Don and his team.

 At the hospital, Charlie realizes that Ashby is trying to tell him something in code.
 Using some books about Francis Bacon that Dr. Amita Ramanujan (Navi Rawat), Charlie's girlfriend and colleague brought, Don's suggestion of a key, and Charlie's earlier mistake on the bridge, Charlie, Don, and Amita learn that Ashby was poisoned by a man codenamed Janus.
 They also learn that Ashby had contacted reporter Naomi Vaughn (Catherine Dent) at a Los Angeles newspaper about the Janus list.
 Vaughn acknowledges that Ashby contacted her, but she does not know the reason for the contact.
 Megan and Colby place Vaughn in a safe house.
 At the hospital, Charlie realizes that Ashby has been left unguarded.